The Gate (1987 film): Critical response

-Review aggregation website Rotten Tomatoes reports an approval rating of 60% based on 10 reviews and a rating average of 5.80/10.
+Review aggregation website Rotten Tomatoes reports an approval rating of 36% based on 11 reviews and a rating average of 4.90/10.
 Michael Wilmington of the Los Angeles Times, in comparing it to the works of Steven Spielberg and Stephen King, wrote, "whatever minor triumphs it dredges up, is too hopelessly copycat".
 In rating it 3/5 stars, TV Guide called it a "surprisingly effective" and refreshingly uncynical horror film that may be too wimpy for some horror fans.
 Commenting on the film's dreamlike plot, Time Out said it could have been a cult film had the filmmakers abandoned their attempts to tie together the bizarre elements.

 In a retrospective review, Odie Henderson of Slant Magazine wrote, "If you can get in touch with your inner 12-year-old, The Gate is a pleasant diversion."
 Henderson identifies family values as a core theme, though it is subtle enough not to be preachy.
 Reviewing the DVD for Dread Central, Paul Nicholasi rated it 4.5/5 stars and called it "a MUST HAVE movie for all horror fans" that they can show their kids to introduce them to horror films.

+Sequels

+In 1992 a sequel was released entitled The Gate II: Trespassers Louis Tripp reprises his role as Terry, but was the only original cast member to return.
+It was directed by Tibor Takács and opened in 350 theaters on February 28, 1992, and grossed $2 million.
+It was released on VHS in 1992 by Columbia Tristar Home Video.
+In October 2017, Scream Factory released The Gate II on Blu-ray.

+In 2009, Actor and Director Alex Winter was in development of a 3rd film entitled The Gate 3D pitched as a remake.
+However the project has been stuck in development hell since.

+In 2020, Louis Tripp worked with Australian musician KidCrusher on a music and video collaboration entitled Sacrifice, reprising his role as Terry for a tribute to The Gate.
+On KidCrusher's podcast he mentioned The Gate is the scariest movie he has ever seen and working with Tripp was a blessing.